gfcKHz/gfcKHz.github.io/docs/posts/entropy.md

 ### Micro-Fluctuation

 Entropy is just instrumentation with variance we can audit.
 Frequency, jitter, and bias only count if they stay tethered to the hardware that emitted them, so every reduction pass doubles as a witness channel.
 Each capture leaves a meshed trail (carrier drift, mixer jitter, PLL recoveries) and those traces either count as entropy or expose the side channel.
 Every run emits the same fluctuation vector (drift, phase noise, temperature swing, supply ripple) and that packet rides with the data so any “fresh randomness” claim has to debit a specific line item.
 Persisting the trace lets us replay it through whitening, masking, or shuffling and watch the signature contract in real time.
-The log becomes the handshake between these captures and the RNG, EM, acoustic, and ML leakage literature cited below, so every knob turn ties back to an explicit threat model or countermeasure.
+The log becomes the handshake between all these measurements; every knob turn is pinned to a readable signature instead of a hunch.

 ### Local Instrumentation